psychoinformatics-de/ipsy-docs/source/internal/backups.rst

 Laptops and Desktops
 ====================
 There is no centralized backup process for user devices.
-Some people (especially Mac users), backup their machines using local software (e.g. time machine).
+Some people (especially Mac users) backup their machines using local software (e.g. time machine).
 Others use DropBox and/or OwnCloud to backup/sync critical documents.
 While others use Unison to sync with a directory on Medusa.
 Different strokes for different folks.